 - scan printed photos or negatives for archiving;

-- combined with a fax service, you can send copies of scanned documents by email.
+- use with a fax service to send copies of scanned documents by email.

 If you plan to archive documents, get a document scanner with a paper feeder to scan multiple sheets automatically.
 Some scanners come with optical character recognition (OCR) software which recognises text on paper and converts it into text you can edit on your computer.